Master Degree Programs in Construction TechnologyCreate Account

 Liverpool John Moores University (LJMU) is a public research-driven university located in Liverpool, England.
 LJMU offers a wide range of master's degree programs through its five academic faculties namely: Arts, Professional and Social Studies; Education, Health and Community; Engineering and Technology; Liverpool Business School; and Science.

 - 0Acceptance Rate

 Edinburgh Napier University (Edinburgh Napier) is a public university with 3 campuses located in the city of Edinburgh in Scotland, United Kingdom.
-Edinburgh Napier offers over 150 master’s degree programs through 6 academic schools, including: School of Engineering and the Built Environment; School of Applied Sciences; and the School of Computing....
+The University offer a wide range of master’s degree programs through 6 academic schools, including: School of Engineering and the Built Environment; School of Applied Sciences; and the School of Computing....

 - N/ASchoolApply Rank